YellowMinionPlannet/Notes/Pluralsight_Networks_Concepts_and_Protocols_RossBagurdes/NetworkConceptsandProtocols_RossBagurdes.md

 ## Classless Addressing

 Subnet Mask determine which part of IP Address is network prefix and which is host portion.
-Network prefix portion is the 1s part and host is the 0s part.
+Network prefix portion is the 1s part of subnet mask and host is the 0s part of subnet mask.
 For example,

 - 203.0.113.10 with 255.255.255.0, will give us last 8 bits for host and 24 bits at beginning for network prefix.